 Graduate Opportunities and Minority Achievement Program (GO-MAP) Matching Funds

 UW's GO-MAP offers Graduate Tuition and Supplemental Awards to students nominated by their departments; award amounts vary depending on the nomination, student financial need, and funds available.
 HCDE is committed to fostering a supportive environment for students, faculty, and staff from underrepresented minoritized (URM) communities.
-The Department will select up to two incoming students to nominate for the GO-MAP Supplemental Award.
+The Department will select up to two incoming master's students to nominate for the GO-MAP Supplemental Award.
 If those students receive the GO-MAP award, they will also automatically receive departmental matching funds to a maximum of $12,500 per Fellowship.
 Decisions are made based on financial need, merit, and a supplemental statement from the student.
 Request to submit nominations open annually in March.

 Emergency Aid Resources